 To monitor the effect of the gaps on net interest income, a regular forecast of interest rate-sensitive asset and liability scenarios is produced.
-It includes relevant banking activity performance and trends, different forecasts of market rates, and expectations reflected in the yield curve.
+It includes relevant banking activity performance and trends, different forecasts of market rates and expectations reflected in the yield curve.

-The yield on assets remained under pressure during 2014 as a result of the low interest rate environment in South Africa.
-South Africa was also not immune to the global credit and liquidity crisis or market uncertainty in respect of the longerterm interest rate trends.
-Pressure on margins is likely to continue during 2015.
+South Africa was not immune to the global credit and liquidity crisis or market uncertainty in respect of the longer-term interest rate trends.
+Pressure on margins is likely to continue during 2016 - especially due to competitors paying more for deposits that will improve Basel III ratios.